NielsDegrande/cycle/README.md

 Generative Process Automation:

-1. Record a workflow with macOS Screen Recording.
+1. Record a workflow with built-in screen recording.
 1. Process the video to generate instructions.
 1. Use computer use to playback the recording, combined with a custom instruction.